Mark Sinker

 AR Kane: A Steak Knife In Your Ear

-Interview by Mark Sinker, NME, August 1987
+Interview by Mark Sinker, New Musical Express, 22 August 1987

 2005 note: NME had become a prisoner of its late 70s success legitimising punk: terrified of being caught in the lee of whatever the "next ...

-Associates, The, Yello: Yello: Shirley and Company
+The Associates, Yello: Yello: Shirley and Company

-Interview by Mark Sinker, NME, June 1987
+Interview by Mark Sinker, New Musical Express, 27 June 1987

 2005 note: Easily my favourite NME piece.
 Kudos also to the sub who chose the original caption: "Helvetica Bold" ...

-Profile and Interview by Mark Sinker, Wire, The, February 1992
+Profile and Interview by Mark Sinker, The Wire, February 1992

 SIX COMPOSERS, too shy to make claims for themselves, go to make it up.
 But Brian Hodgson, who's worked with the BBC Radiophonic Workshop since ...

-Bhundu Boys, The: The Bhundu Boys: Hip Hip Harare
+The Bhundu Boys: Hip Hip Harare

 The small man with the enormous moustache who examines passengers' bags for terrorist devices at the Air Ethiopia check-in desk has a problem.
 Every time ...